U4RASD/r-bpe/README.md

 # R-BPE: Improving BPE-Tokenizers with Token Reuse

 This repository accompanies the paper introducing R-BPE, a lightweight framework for adapting existing Byte-Pair Encoding (BPE) tokenizers to better support a specified target language.
 The method is demonstrated using Arabic as the target language.
 R-BPE reuses tokens from user-excluded languages and creates ID-based maps to resolve the new tokens of the chosen language.
 It is compatible with HuggingFace interfaces and thereby readily applicable to a wide range of existing models.

 ## Overview
-The RBPETokenizer orchestrates the entire process of:
+The `RBPETokenizer` orchestrates the entire process of:
-1. Classifying tokens via TokenClassifier.
+1. Classifying vocabulary tokens languages via `TokenClassifier`.
-2. Cleaning data using DataCleaner.
+2. Cleaning training data using `DataCleaner`.
-3. Training a new BPE tokenizer with BPETokenizerTrainer.
+3. Training a new BPE tokenizer with `BPETokenizerTrainer`.
-4. Creating mappings between the original and new tokenizer with MappingTokenizer.
+4. Creating mappings between the original and new tokenizer with `MappingTokenizer`.
-5. Returning a final R-BPE tokenizer adapted to the target language.
+5. Returning a final `RBPETokenizer` adapted to the target language.

 ## Prerequisites